Zenith Radio Corporation, est. 1918

 Part III: The Commander

-Eugene F. McDonald, Jr. was a 35 year-old high school dropout who’d turned himself first into a wealthy car salesman, then a Lieutenant-Commander in Navy Intelligence during the WWI.
-He was just one of those guys who cast a long shadow; supremely if not irrationally confident.
+Eugene F. McDonald, Jr., was a 35 year-old high school dropout who’d turned himself first into a wealthy car salesman, then a Lieutenant-Commander in Navy Intelligence during the First World War.
+He was one of those guys who cast a long shadow; supremely if not irrationally confident.
 On one particular afternoon in 1921, McDonald made a visit to the Chicago Radio Laboratory, seeking out of “one of those crazy, new-fangled automobile radios” to install in his own car.
 “I heard you boys can make one.”

 For his first executive order, McDonald got Mathews and Hassel to change their radio brand name from Z-nith to just the regular human word, “Zenith,” complete with a snazzy new lightning bolt trademark.
 Within three years time, the Chicago Radio Lab identity would be scrapped entirely, as the Zenith Radio Corporation was born—with the iron fist of E.F.
 McDonald steering the ship.

-It’s pretty much impossible to overstate the impact McDonald had on Zenith’s meteoric rise over the 30 years that followed.
-Mathews and Hassel might have had the tech skills and the vision, but McDonald had the capital, business acumen, and cutthroat instincts to separate his company from the ever-growing pack.
+It’s very difficult to overstate the impact McDonald had on Zenith’s meteoric rise over the 30 years that followed.
+Mathews and Hassel might have had the technical knowledge, but McDonald had the capital, vision, business acumen, and cutthroat instincts to separate his company from an ever-growing pack of competitors.

 For years, McDonald’s employees called him “Commander,” and there seems to be a general consensus that the name had more to do with his personality than his military rank.
 Strict and to the point, he swiftly earned his employees’ respect and loyalty, and in turn, kept them happy, adapting to new challenges as the business grew.
 Unique profit sharing plans were eventually established to make workers feel part of the company’s success, and as a result, labor strikes were thoroughly avoided throughout McDonald’s tenure.